ajbogh/node-image-farmer/README.md

 ```

 Alternatively, sometimes connect-static is used to serve static content.
 If you do that, please make sure that
-connect-static fires *after* connect-thumbs does.
+connect-static fires *after* node-image-farmer does.

 ## Performance and Scalability